chris-kwng/easyATnoX/README.md

 - The 4 layer PCB became a 2 layer PCB.
 - SMD and SMT components replaced by through-hole components as far as possible.
 - Diagnostic LED's for the voltages have been removed
-- The 14-pin ATX2AT connector has been removed and replaced with removable screw terminals.
-According to the pin assignment of the original AT connectors (P8 and P9).
-The reason is that in this way the two power cables (P8 and P9) from an old AT power supply unit can simply be cut off - and fitted with ferrules can be screwed to the screw terminals.
+- The 14-pin ATX2AT connector was removed and replaced by detachable screw terminals.
+The pin assignment corresponds to the pin assignment of the original AT power cables (P8 and P9).
+The reason for this is that in this way the two power cables (P8 and P9) from an old AT power supply unit can simply be cut off, fitted with wire end ferrules and screwed to the screw terminals.
 - Components are now only to be installed single sided.
 - [Fabrication files](/KiCAD/jlcpcb/) for JLCPCB including [BOM](/KiCAD/jlcpcb/assembly/BOM-MouseBite.csv) have been generated!